 9. Add UDF for ‘Termination Reason’ to the contact record.

-10. Create a Workflow that breaks down the deceased client planning process step-by-step.
+10. Create a Workflow that breaks down the departed client planning process step-by-step.

-11. Add an Automation that starts a workflow when a clients status is changed to "Deceased".
+11. Add an Automation that starts a workflow when a clients status is changed to "Inactive".

 Clients are never truly lost.
 There’s no guarantee that they will find success with their next advisor or managing their portfolio themselves.
 Keeping their data available in an “Inactive Client Status” leaves the opportunity open to regain their business in the future.
 Also, compliance may require it.